joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-in-stand-alone-mode.md

   the shader executes asynchronously.
 This means that the shader runs in the background while your application continues to run, and your code is notified when the shader processing finishes.
-You can use a shader that takes a long time to run and it doesn’t freeze up the application user interface or other processing while the shader is running.
+You can use a shader that takes a long time to run and it doesn't freeze up the application user interface or other processing while the shader is running.

 </div>